COSC3020/tsp-local-search-nataliesleight/README.md

 What is the worst-case asymptotic time complexity of your implementation?
 What is the worst-case asymptotic memory complexity?
 Add your answer, including your reasoning, to this markdown file.

+Time complexity: n + (n-2) + (n^3) (random chance + (n/2) + (n-1))
+n = make path array
+n-2 = randomize path array
+n^3 = for loop of n^3
+random chance = while loop for k > i n/2 = swap
+n-1 = calculate path

+### Sources:

+I used this link to find the pseudocode for my path randomize function: https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle

+I used this link to find out how to round up: https://www.w3schools.com/jsref/jsref_ceil.asp

+I used this link to find out how to get randomized numbers in a specified range: https://www.w3schools.com/js/js_random.asp

+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.” - Natalie Sleight